PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ### Password Reset Sequence

-Finally you have the password reset function which takes a token and password parameter and checks to see if the Token is linked to an account, if it is then it sets the password of that account to the new password passed in.
+*7.* Finally, you have the password reset function, which takes a token and password parameter and checks to see if the Token is linked to an account.
+If it is, then it sets the password of that account to the new password passed in.

 ```
     	function resetPassword(request){